paulvee/AC_DC-Load/README.md

 Nano-rms-test is the latest functioning prototype for the complete dynamic AC/DC load system, as far as I got.
 This will be updated regularly.

+Nano-rms-test-V2 is the version that supports the True RMS LTC1966 chip that I now use for the DUT voltage measurements.

 Measure_example_rms is a fully functional, interrupt driven rms calculator using the Nano ADC0 input